igoracmelo/studying-git/README.md

 Right...?

-Ok, I got it...
+Ok, you got it...
 Wrong!

 To do that is pretty simple too:
 ```sh